Open Enrollment Act

 A new Open Enrollment list will be generated annually following the API release for use in the following school year.

-What is the process for students seeking to transfer under the provisions of the Open Enrollment Act?
+What is the process for pupils seeking to transfer under the provisions of the Open Enrollment Act?

 The application may request enrollment of the pupil in a specific school or program within the school district of enrollment.
 A pupil may enroll in a school district of enrollment in the school year immediately following the approval of his or her application.